KAMU-TV

 KAMU-TV (channel 12) is a PBS member television station licensed to College Station, Texas, United States.
-Owned by Texas A&M University, it is a sister station to NPR member KAMU-FM (90.9).
-The two stations share studios at the Moore Communications Center on the university's campus; KAMU-TV's transmitter is located at adjacent Hensel Park.
+Owned by Texas A&M University, it is a sister station to NPR member KAMU-FM 90.9.
+The two stations share studios on the third floor of the Innovative Learning Classroom Building on the university's campus; KAMU-TV's transmitter is located at adjacent Hensel Park.
 KAMU-TV serves as the sole PBS member station for the Waco–Temple–Bryan market.

 History

 KAMU-TV began broadcasting on February 15, 1970.
 It originally aired on UHF channel 15, and was the first educational station in central Texas.

 On April 1, 2003, KAMU was the first station in the region to begin broadcasting in HDTV.
 KAMU made the first live HDTV broadcast in the region on April 22, 2004, with the program Meet the Candidates 2004.

 On February 27, 2018, Central Texas College's board of trustees voted to close down KNCT (which served the western third of the Waco–Temple–Bryan market, including Waco and Killeen) over budgetary concerns related to the FCC spectrum repacking that would have required that station to move from RF channel 46 to RF channel 17 starting in 2020, as well as the need to replace its original transmitter.
 The shutdown of KNCT, which would occur on August 31, 2018, would leave KAMU-TV as the only PBS member station in the market.
 However, most cable systems on the western side of the market opted to import KLRU from Austin, which had already served as the default PBS member station for the market's southwestern areas.